compodoc/compodoc/README.md

 ]
 ```

+Links are supported like regular markdown links.

 ## Syntax highlighting in markdown files

-Compodoc use [Marked](https://github.com/chjj/marked) for markdown parsing and compiling to html. [highlight.js](highlightjs.org) has been added for supporting syntax highlighting.
+Compodoc use [Marked](https://github.com/chjj/marked) for markdown parsing and compiling to html. [prismjs.js](http://prismjs.com/) has been added for supporting syntax highlighting.

 Just use a normal code block in your markdown with correct language : [Github help](https://help.github.com/articles/creating-and-highlighting-code-blocks/)